zenml-io/blog.zenml.io/_posts/2022-10-27-pytorch-experiment-tracking.md

 + Configure a Secrets Manager to securely store and retrieve API keys.
 + Use the [Weights & Biases](https://wandb.ai/) (W&B) Experiment Tracker to log results and share them.

-With this new superpower, you can turn any PyTorch codes into ZenML steps and pipelines and accelerate your journey to production ML.
+With this new superpower, you can turn any PyTorch code into ZenML steps and pipelines and accelerate your journey to production ML.
-Using the same steps you can also transform codes from other frameworks like Tensorflow/Keras.
+Using the same steps you can also transform the code from other frameworks like Tensorflow/Keras.
 Check out this [example](https://github.com/zenml-io/zenml/tree/849d323139f3f4e3a8a2ca84a97fe225f9dfe7ce/examples/wandb_tracking).

 ![success](../assets/posts/pytorch_wandb/success.gif)